eis-lab/HypeMeFed/readme.md

 ## Additional Information
 ### Expected Execution Time for Each Dataset
 We provide an estimate of the expected execution time for each dataset.
 The times are approximate and may vary depending on the hardware and environment.
-The times are based on the following environment: `Intel i9-10900K` + `NVIDIA RTX 3090` + `64
+The times are based on the following environment: `Intel i9-10900K` + `NVIDIA RTX 3090` + `64GB RAM`.
-GB RAM`.
 - `unimib`: 1~2 hours
 - `stl10`: 4~5 hours
 - `svhn`: 10~12 hours